Specialized Torsion System for Rotating Beam Testing

 How it Works

 Rotating beam fatigue testers are one of the oldest methods used to determine a material’s fatigue behavior.
-To perform a test with ADMET’s Rotating Beam Tester, a sample is placed in the machine and a force is applied via a bending moment using weights hung off the sample.
-The force induces a surface stress that will be tensile on one side of the sample (generally the top) and compressive on the opposite side.
+To perform a test with ADMET’s Rotating Beam Tester, a sample is placed in the machine and a force is applied via a bending moment from a secondary actuator.
+The force induces a surface stress that will be tensile on one side of the sample and compressive on the opposite side.
 When the test is started, the sample will rotate at the desired rate and this rotation will cause the surfaces to interchange so that each surface experiences alternating tensile and compressive stresses.
 The sample is left in the machine until failure at which point ADMET’s eP2 controller will display the number of cycles it took for the sample to fail.
 Running a series of tests on identical samples with varying stresses will allow the user to create an S-N curve.